scp222thj/MalumMenu/README.md

 <details>
   <summary><h2>❗ I'm having issues installing MalumMenu</h2></summary>

-First of all, make sure you are running the most recent version of Among Us (`2024.6.18`) with the most recent version of MalumMenu (`v2.4.0`)
+First of all, make sure you are running the most recent version of Among Us (`2024.8.13`) with the most recent version of MalumMenu (`v2.4.1`).

 Also, check if your platform is officially supported:

 - ✅ Steam
 - ✅ Itch.io
 - ✅ Epic Games Launcher
+- ✅ Microsoft Store
 - ❔ Cracked (rarely works)
-- ❌ Microsoft Store
 - ❌ iOS App Store & Google Play
 - ❌ PS & Switch & Xbox

+Now ensure that you have downloaded the correct zip file for your platform:
+- For Steam, Epic Games Launcher, and Itch.io, use `MalumMenu-2.4.0.zip`
+- For the Microsoft Store edition, use `MalumMenu-2.4.0-Microsoft.zip`

 Make sure you followed the installation guide precisely.
 This is what your `Among Us` folder should look like after a successful installation: